Need help?

 Divider Text

-Copyright © 2025 API Law and its parent, subsidiaries, affiliates, and agents (collectively, “API.Law”, "we", "our", or "us"), is a full-service licensed law firm.
-All rights reserved.
-API Law is a full-service law firm.
-The information on this website is for general information purposes only.
-Nothing on this website should be taken as legal advice for any individual case or situation.
-This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.
-A formal attorney-client relationship is created when an engagement letter is signed.
+General Information - The information on this website is for general information and educational purposes only.
+Nothing on this website constitutes legal advice for any individual case or situation.
+This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship or legal counsel.
+A formal attorney-client relationship is created only when an engagement letter is signed by you and API Law, and you have been notified in writing that the engagement has been accepted.

 [bot_catcher]